ActiveState/documentation-public/content/start/build.md

 You can build a custom language runtime with the language, packages, and platforms you need.<!--more-->

+{{% notice note %}}
-**Important**: Customizing language builds is a work-in-progress feature.
+Customizing language builds is an in-progress, beta feature.
 We're working hard on adding packages and optimizing the build experience.
 We recommend that you start with a small number of packages on your preferred operating system.
 Once your project builds successfully, you can experiment with additional options.
+{{% /notice %}}

 1. Open your web browser and navigate to <a href ="https://platform.activestate.com" target="\_blank">http://platform.activestate.com</a> and sign in.
 2. To create a project for your personal use, click the **Projects** tab on your dashboard page.